Surrogate Modeling of Urban Boundary-Layer Flow: Results

 \section{Results}

-As shown in \S\ref{sec:k-nearest-neigbors-regression} and \S\ref{sec:deep-neural-network}, both the KNN and MLP models yield relatively high $R^2$ scores for the considered $\alpha_{test}$ dataset.
-Specifically, as shown in tables \ref{KNN_HYP} and \ref{NN_Hyp}, the MLP (KNN) model achieved a $R^2 = 0.97$, $0.95$, and $0.90$ ($R^2 = 0.96$, $0.88$, and $0.89$) in the big-, moderate- and small-data regime, respectively, when evaluated against the $\alpha_{test}$ dataset.
-These results imply that the models' ability to capture the $\mathcal{M}$ mapping improves with an increasing amount of training data.
-However, while such a metric is frequently used for assessing the performance of ML models, it does not provide a direct interpretation of how well the model reproduces particular flow statistics or their spatial variations.
-This is particularly relevant from a fluid dynamics and atmospheric boundary layer perspective, where the ability to capture specific features and patterns is of great importance.
-Therefore, alternative metrics should be considered to fully assess model performance for these applications.
-The following sections will address this issue by examining ML model predictions in terms of variable-specific error metrics and spatially-distributed flow statistics.
+As shown in \S\ref{sec:deep-neural-network} and \S\ref{sec:spline}, both MLP and SPL models yield relatively low RMAE error values for the considered $\alpha_{test}$ dataset.
+Specifically, the MLP (SPL) model achieved an RMAE of 5.8\%, 7.3\%, and 15.0\% (RMAE=5.0\%, 6.6\%, and 15.8\%) on $\alpha_{test}$ when trained using big-, moderate-, and small-data regimes, respectively.
+These results imply that the models' ability to capture the $\mathcal{M}$ and $\mathcal{M}_\mathbf{x}$ mapping improves with an increasing amount of training data.
+However, while such a metric is frequently used for assessing the performance of data-driven models, it does not provide a direct interpretation of how well the model reproduces individual flow statistics and their spatial variations.
+These quantities are particularly relevant for micrometeorology and urban climate applications.
+Therefore, alternative metrics should be considered to fully assess model performance.

-In this section, we evaluate the performance of the MLP- and the KNN surrogates by comparing predicted time-averaged flow statistics against corresponding reference LES values from the $\alpha_{test}$ dataset.
-We analyze the convergence history of the MLP-based surrogate model in \S\ref{sec:convergence} and present a quantitative analysis of ML-specific error metrics in \S\ref{sec:rel-err-metrics}. \S\ref{sec:vel-fields} focuses on model performance based on pseudocolor maps of the time-averaged flow field and velocity probability distribution functions, and \S\ref{sec:mean-flow-profiles} evaluates the predictive ability of the surrogate models in terms of double-averaged turbulent flow profiles and aerodynamic coefficients of the underlying surface.
-Finally, in \S\ref{sec:comp-efficiency}, we discuss the computational efficiency of these models when compared to LES.
+The following sections will address this issue by examining MLP and SPL surrogate models predictions in terms of variable-specific error metrics and spatially-distributed flow statistics.
+Specifically, time-averaged flow statistics from the MLP and SPL models will be compared against corresponding reference LES values for $\alpha$'s within the $\alpha_{test}$ dataset.
+A convergence history analysis is provided in \S\ref{sec:convergence} for the MLP-based surrogate and presents a quantitative analysis of ML-specific error metrics in \S\ref{sec:rel-err-metrics}.
+A physical realizability analysis focusing on mass conservation is discussed in \S\ref{sec:physical-realizability}. \S\ref{sec:vel-fields} focuses on model performance based on pseudocolor maps of the time-averaged flow field, and \S\ref{sec:mean-flow-profiles} evaluates the predictive ability of the surrogate models in terms of double-averaged turbulent flow profiles for approaching wind angles $12.5^\circ$ and $35^\circ$.
+Finally, in \S\ref{sec:comp-efficiency}, we discuss the computational efficiency of the MLP and SPL surrogates when compared to LES.